Kim Beck

 Kim Beck (born 1970, Colorado) is an American artist living and working in New York City and Pittsburgh, Pennsylvania.
 Beck works in drawing, sculpture, installation, photography, printmaking and multimedia, focusing her attention on subjects that might otherwise be overlooked.
-She is especially known for her artist's books and public artworks dealing with the subject of landscape.
+She is especially known for her artist's books and public artworks dealing with the subject of environment and landscape.

 Beck's work has been reviewed by media such as Artforum, Art in America, Hyperallergic, KQED, The New York Times, and The Village Voice.